maryamjaz/my-cv/README.md

 Phone: +92 3017654208 </p>

 <h2>Personal Information</h2>
-<p>Motivated and determined freshmen pursuing Bachelor's in Computer Science from Comsats University Islamabad.
+<p>Motivated and determined student doing  Bachelor's in Computer Science from Comsats University Islamabad.
 I enjoy learning new things and solving problems creatively.
 I really enjoy collaborating with different people.
 Looking to build my skills in programming and explore new challenges in the world of tech.</p>

 <h2>Education</h2>
 <ul>